openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-1_0.md

   * ISO mdocs
 * Protocol for User Authentication by the Wallet at a Verifier (SIOP v2)
 * Profile of IETF SD-JWT VC that includes the following aspects
-  * Status Management of the Credentials, including revocation
+  * Status management of the Credentials, including revocation
   * Cryptographic Key Binding
   * Issuer key resolution
   * Issuer identification (as prerequisite for trust management)